FlowerPot26/BloomChess/README.md

 # BloomChess

-BloomChess is a chess engine written in c++
+BloomChess is a chess engine written in C++

 ## Features